robertchen2021/glassdoor-company-review-analysis/README.md

 Tools used:
 Python, Pandas, Regex, NLTK, TextBlob, Gensim, Spacy.

-See the presentation slides for a summary of this analysis.
+See the <a href="https://github.com/teresanan/glassdoor-company-review-analysis/blob/master/presentation_slides.pdf">presentation slides</a> for a summary of this analysis.

 ## Analysis Approaches: